mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 ch13

-- Linyu dies -> we don't want a Holdo scenario

 - Setre visits Kip in the night, and is furious at him for letting Casra get to a vulnerable position
   - Setre plans the attack with Kip, tells them where the armory is so they can steal weapons.
   - Linyu suggests using radio to synchronize movements